Etipriya/tri-via-hub/README.md

 ## How do I use Tri-via-hub?

 A user should be able to visit the site and on the homepage they will be presented with some quiz categories (with images).
-Once they click on a category it will take you to the page for that category where you can view the quizzes for that category.
+Once they click on a category it will take them to the page for that category where they can view the quizzes for that category.

 If the user isn't logged in, the navbar on the homepage should have links for Home,Login, and Sign Up.